Emergency Dentist in Weston

 Lost Dental Crown

-If your Dental Crown falls off, make an appointment for a consultation with any of our Dentist in Weston as soon as possible and bring the crown with you.
+If your Dental Crown falls off, make an appointment for a consultation with our Emergency Weston Dentists as soon as possible and bring the crown with you.
 Can not get to the dentist right away and the tooth is causing pain, do not worry, use a cotton swab to apply a little clove oil to the sensitive area.
 After that, slip the crown back over the tooth, before doing so, coat the inner surface with an over the counter dental cement, toothpaste, or denture adhesive, to help hold the crown in place.
 Do not use super glue!

 Objects stuck in the mouth